cosc-course-starter-codes/COSC-A319-A4-udp-parser/README.md

 Assignment 2 async parser, and replace the `payload` key's current `Buffer` value with the object structure above instead.

-Note that you'll need to construct a couple dummy Ethernet frames that contain UDP data.
+You'll need to construct a couple dummy Ethernet frames that contain UDP data.
 The simplest way to do this is just to capture a few packets on your computer.
 If that's too difficult, you can just generate it by following the frame and packet formats.

+> NOTE: Since we've postponed Assignment A2, this integration will not be feasible at the time this is assigned.
+However, you should consider this bonus challenge active for the remainder of the course and after, such that if and when Assignment A2 is set, you may include this challege as an extension of it.

 ### Program Structure